 The USB outlets are connected directly to a power source only and cannot exchange data between devices and the Link.

 Having trouble charging your device?
-Our Support Team will be happy to assist you at 844-LINK-NYC, email@example.com, or @LinkNYC_Support.
+Our Support Team will be happy to assist you at 844-LINK-NYC, firstname.lastname@example.org, or @LinkNYC.

 You can also contact NYC311 at 311 (from within the five boroughs), (212) NEW-YORK from outside the five boroughs, or online at nyc.gov/311.

-Yes, all Link kiosks sare built to ADA standards.
+Yes, all Link kiosks are built to ADA standards.
 See below for additional information on accessibility.

 Physical kiosk controls

-All of Link's physical kiosk controls are marked with braille and each Link tablet has volume control, zoom and color contrast features in addition to being equipped with talkback for touchscreen use.
+All of Link's physical kiosks include a hearing loop, controls are marked with braille, and each Link tablet has volume control, zoom and color contrast features which can be adjusted in settings found in the bottom lefthand corner of the tablet.
+In addition, each Link is equipped with talkback for touchscreen use.
 To engage talkback, walk up to any Link, plug in your headphones to the headphone jack and press 1 #.